PDF option temporarily offline

-The Dental Hygiene Program is a two-year Associate in Science degree program that is highly academic with an emphasis on clinical skills to prepare students to assess, develop, plan, implement and evaluate the medical/dental status and appropriate dental hygiene care for the patient.
-The program is accredited by the Commission on Dental Accreditation.
+The Dental Hygiene Program is a two-year Associate in Science degree program that is highly academic, with an emphasis on evidence based practice and clinical skills to prepare students to assess the medical/dental status of patients, develop a dental hygiene care plan, implement appropriate dental hygiene care, and evaluate outcomes.
+The Commission on Dental Accreditation accredits the dental hygiene program.
 Graduates are eligible to take the National Dental Hygiene Board Examination and qualify for the State or Regional Registered Dental Hygiene licensure examination.
-Graduates of the program perform preventative dental services, often working one-on-one with a patient.

 Program Learning Outcomes